Home Page

 Tactics and Rules

-The Boat |
+The Boat

 RAISING THE SAIL

-Pulling the sail up and locking it should work easily and
+Pulling up the sail and locking it should work easily and

 which is able to be sorted (and on which you can get advice.)

-of help in action.)
+of team help in action at Bala.)

-The halyard pulling up the sail has a “locking” mechanism attached to the
+The halyard pulling up the sail has a “locking” mechanism

-head of the sail (a stainless-steel loop which rides up over a
+attached to the head of the sail (a stainless-steel loop on the

 line when the final pull to the top is made.

-Halfords Silicone Lubricant for rubber and plastic |
+Halfords Silicone Lubricant for rubber and plastic

 |